 Trends towards mother-and-baby pampering products

-Aside from the clear demand for more natural mother-and-baby skin care products, there are also other cultural shifts that inflating the segment.
+Aside from the clear demand for more natural mother-and-baby skin care products, there are also other cultural shifts that are boosting the segment.
 Alongside baby showers, baby books, and religious naming ceremonies of all kinds, another baby-led tradition is starting to permeate the UK: the babymoon.
 This new trend is a final holiday and short break that moms take before the baby is born.
 With 49% of mothers agreeing that pregnancy is an opportunity for women to pamper themselves before childbirth, it is no surprise that hotels and spas already offer mom-to-be treatment packages.

 However, the beauty and spa industry could certainly do more to take advantage of this growing trend.
 For instance, spas could stand to further capitalize on the babymoon trend by developing their own ranges of prenatal and postpartum skin care products.
 Through partnerships with luxury skin care brands, spas and hotels can meet consumer demand and upsell to spa visitors.
 By encouraging women to purchase accompanying mother-and-baby personal care products at the spa, they can extend their influence beyond their four walls and encourage follow up purchases.

 Prenatal and postpartum skin care from Provital

-Provital place safe, natural products at the center of our mission.
+Provital plays safe, natural products at the center of our mission.
 These gentle, clean active ingredients are perfect for products in the prenatal and postpartum skin care segment, providing natural solutions for common concerns like stretch marks.
-For instance, our sensorial oils calm and protect the skin; formulas including chamomile and aloe vera calm and protect, while formulas with olive oil moisturize and stimulate tissue regeneration.
+For instance, our sensorial vegetable oils calm and protect the skin; formulas including chamomile and aloe vera calm and protect, while formulas with olive oil moisturize and stimulate tissue regeneration.

 With plant-based and botanical ingredients, beauty manufacturers and spa brands can communicate a message of health, care, and well-being to moms and moms-to-be.
-With nourishing, natural Provital ingredients beauty brands can begin to meet the demand for mother-and-baby skin care with effective, safe active ingredients.
+With nourishing, natural Provital ingredients beauty brands can begin to meet the demand for mother-and-baby prenatal and postpartum skin care with effective, safe active ingredients.